Robust and efficient primal-dual Newton-Krylov solvers for viscous-plastic sea-ice models: Introduction

 \paragraph{Approach and related work} In this paper, we focus on implicit Newton-type solvers for the momentum equation.
 We address the common growth of nonlinear and linear iterations for increasing problems size through (1) a novel Newton linearization, and (2) the use of algebraic multigrid (AMG) preconditioning for the arising linear problems.
-The novel Newton iteration is based on a temporary introduction of an independent stress variable during the linearization, an idea similar to the introduction of a dual variable in primal-dual interior point methods \cite{Wright97}.
+The novel Newton iteration is based on a temporary introduction of an independent stress variable during the linearization.
+This idea is similar to the introduction of a dual variable in primal-dual interior point methods \cite{Wright97}.
 For nonlinear physics problems, similar approaches have successfully been used for non-Newtonian fluids \cite{RudiShihStadler20, DelosreyesGonzalez09} or total variation image regularization \cite{HintermullerStadler06, ChanGolubMulet99}.
 To solve the large-scale linear matrix systems arising upon linearization, we propose an AMG-preconditioned Krylov solver.
 Since these systems involve strongly varying and anisotropic coefficients as results of the VP constitutive relation, we find it beneficial to adjust default parameters in AMG, for which we use the parallel Hypre library \cite{FalgoutYang02}.
-Besides direct solvers, the sea-ice community is mostly either using line successive over-relaxation \cite{ZhangHibler1997, Lemieux2009, Losch2014}, or geometric multigrid \cite{MehlmannRichter2016mg} to precondition the linearized systems.

 \paragraph{Contributions and limitations} In this paper, we make the following contributions.
 (1) We propose an alternative Newton linearization for the sea-ice momentum equation whose number of Newton steps is insensitive to the mesh resolution and to regularization parameters.
 (2) We propose an AMG-preconditioned Krylov method to solve the Newton linearizations efficiently and in parallel and present results for problems with up to 8.4 million spatial unknowns.
 (3) We provide an implementation of our method in the open-source Firedrake library and present performance comparisons with other commonly used sea-ice solvers for benchmark problems.